 - Playdoh cards

-Stress-Free fun means at least one station has to involve a race of some kind.
+Stress-free holiday activities wouldn’nt be complete without at least one station has to involve a race of some kind.
 This one is all about snowballs.
 Where students raced spiders for Halloween and then feathers for Thanksgiving, this time we race extra-large pompoms.
 Each student is given their own festive holiday straw.
 Two students stand at the starting line and by blowing through their straw, they race to get their ‘snow balls’ across the finish line.
+If the thought of blowing straws gives you the germy heebie jeebies, then you can use baby nasal aspirators (I have brand new, never been used ones, of course.) and have students squeeze them to blow air on the ‘snowballs.’

 I promise this is going to be a favorite activity, but it won’t be a quiet one.